The Amazing Spider-Man (film): Casting

 It was reported originally that the film would feature both Mary Jane Watson and Gwen Stacy as love interests, but the website The Wrap later reported that only Gwen Stacy would appear.
 In August 2010, the list of candidates included Lily Collins, Ophelia Lovibond, and Imogen Poots, with Teresa Palmer, Emma Roberts, and Mary Elizabeth Winstead cited by The Hollywood Reporter as "potentially in the mix".
 In September 2010, Variety reported that the shortlist had expanded to include Stone and Mia Wasikowska.
 The shortlist was reported to then include Dianna Agron, Georgina Haig and Dominique McElligott.
 On October 5, 2010, the choice of Stone was confirmed.
 Webb noted that the chemistry between Stone and Garfield made her the clear choice.
 That chemistry inspired their off-screen romance.

 On October 11, 2010, Rhys Ifans was confirmed to be the unnamed villain, and two days later his character was revealed to be Dr. Curt Connors / The Lizard.
 Arad said that Lizard is his favorite Spider-Man villain, and he had long wanted to use him in a film.
-Well before the choice of villain, Arad had had conceptual drawings prepared for the character.
+Well before the choice of villain, Arad had conceptual drawings prepared for the character.
 Michael Fassbender was originally considered for the role.

 In November, Martin Sheen was reported to be Uncle Ben while Sally Field was in negotiations to play Aunt May.
-Field said that that she took the role of Aunt May as a favor to her friend Laura Ziskin.
+Field said that she took the role of Aunt May as a favor to her friend Laura Ziskin.
 That same month, Denis Leary was reported to accept the role of George Stacy.
 In December 2010, Campbell Scott and Julianne Nicholson were in negotiations to play Peter's parents.
-Khan was originally reported as playing Van Adder until the character's name was revealed to be Dr. Ratha.
+Irrfan Khan was originally reported as playing Van Adder until the character's name was revealed to be Dr. Ratha.
 Embeth Davidtz then replaced Nicholson.
-Annie Parisse was originally reported to play "the villain's wife", and Miles Elliot was reported to portray Billy Connors, son of Dr. Connors; but they did not appear in the final cut of the film.
+Annie Parisse was originally reported to play "the villain's wife", and Miles Elliot was reported to portray Billy Connors, the son of Curt Connors; but they did not appear in the final cut of the film.